-In addition, for the investment property under development, we evaluated the estimated total cost of development by comparing the underlying assumptions to relevant market evidences and, where the works were contracted to third parties, agreed to the contracts.
+In addition, for investment property under development, we evaluated the estimated total cost of development by comparing the underlying assumptions to relevant market evidence and agreed to contracts with third parties, where relevant.
 We have also tested significant items of the cost components to source documents to ascertain the existence and accuracy of the cost of work done.